oliversavio/oliversavio.github.io/_posts/2017-06-02-detecting-sensor-failure-using-mqtt-protocol-an-iot-proof-of-concept.md

 - QoS 1 (At least once)
 - QoS 2 (Exactly once)

-__QoS 0__ is often known as fire and forget, messages aren't acknowledged by the received nor stored by the sender for redelivery.
+__QoS 0__ is often known as fire and forget, messages aren't acknowledged by the receiver nor stored by the sender for redelivery.

 __QoS 1__ guarantees that each message will be delivered to the receiver, however the message may also be delivered more than once.
-Receivers send back an acknowledgment ([PUBACK][PUBACK]) to the sender.
+Receivers return an acknowledgment ([PUBACK][PUBACK]) to the sender.
 Senders will store the message until it gets this acknowledgment.
 In the case of redelivery, a duplicate flag is set.
 This flag is ignored by the broker and client in the case of QoS 1.

-__QoS 2__ guarantees that each messaged will be received only once.
+__QoS 2__ guarantees that each message will be received only once.
 Once the received get a QoS 2 message, it sends back a "Publish Received" ([PUBREC][PUBREC]) packet and stores a reference to the packet identifier until it sends a "Publish Complete" ([PUBCOMP][PUBCOMP]) to the sender.
 This is important so that the message isn't processed more than once.

 Once the sender gets a PUBREC it can safely discard the initial publish, stores the PUBREC and responds with a "Publish release" ([PUBREL][PUBREL]).
 Once the receiver gets the PUBREL message, it will discard the stored state and respond with a PUBCOMP.